-Most amateur and professional designers have dealt with color accuracy when printing a piece.
+Most amateur and professional designers have dealt with color accuracy when printing a piece because including a range of colors is super important for any work.
 So if you are finding it frustrating to be consistent in terms of color, this post might be just what you need to get some perspective.

 - Uses the 4 standardized base colors (cyan, magenta, yellow and black).

 - The most widely used and cost-effective color system in commercial printing.

 - Small dots of color are printed on paper types in various angles for a printed image that is high in quality.